Benzonatate: Intubation

 Benzonatate acts as a local anesthetic and the liquid inside the capsule can be applied in the mouth to numb the oropharynx for awake intubation.
 However, there can be life-threatening adverse effects when the medication is absorbed by the oral mucosa, including choking, hypersensitivity reactions, and circulatory collapse.

+Available forms

+Benzonatate is available in the form of 100, 150, and 200 mg oral capsules.

 Contraindications

 Hypersensitivity to benzonatate or any related compounds is a contraindication to its administration.

 Side effects

 Benzonatate is generally well-tolerated if the liquid-capsule is swallowed intact.
-Potential adverse effects to benzonatate include:
+Potential adverse effects of benzonatate include: